¿NECESITA INSCRIBIRSE? Busque entre nuestros planes

 After prior authorization has been requested and all required or applicable documentation has been submitted, we will notify you and your Provider if the request has been approved as follows:

-- For urgent prospective, within 72 hours (3 calendar days) from date of receipt of request.
+- For urgent prospective, within three calendar days) from date of receipt of request.

-- For non-urgent prospective requests within 3 business days of receipt of all necessary clinical information.
+- For non-urgent prospective requests within three business days of receipt of all necessary clinical information.

 - For post-service requests, with in 30 calendar days of receipt of the request.

 You do not need to obtain prior authorization from us or from any other person (including your PCP) in order to obtain access to obstetrical or gynecological care from a medical practitioner in our network who specializes in obstetrics or gynecology.
 The medical practitioner, however, may be required to comply with certain procedures, including obtaining prior authorization for certain services, following a pre-approved treatment plan or procedures for making referrals.
 For a list of participating medical practitioners who specialize in obstetrics or gynecology, contact Member Services.

 Failure to comply with the prior authorization requirements will result in benefits being reduced.